gbgabiola/100DaysOfCode/r1-log.md

 ## Day 86: October 24, Wednesday
 **Today's Progress**: Read some tutorials in blogs and started css-grid in FCC.

+## Day 87: October 25, Thursday
+**Today's Progress**: Practice css grid in FCC and review some javaScript concepts in MDN.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: